 Nice and strait down the line.
 This is a good time to square up the building.
 Measure the inside of the opposite corners and slide the side of the greenhouse that is not yet anchored until the measurements on the diagonal are equal.
 Then double check the width from one side to the other and make sure it it still the proper width all the way down.
 Now you should have a square and strait building.

-You may place the screws anywhere you wish but normally we place them every other rib.
+You may place the screws anywhere you wish but normally we place them every couple of ribs.
 You do not need to cut the plastic ahead of time to fit the curve of the roof line.
 Go ahead and just stand up the 12′ sheet of plastic and attach it.
 Then when you are done you can simply grab your hand held grinder with the steel cutting disc in it and run along the roof line cutting off the excess.

 The very first picture on this page shows the hand held grinder on the left.
 It works great because it literally melts the plastic as it is spinning.
 We have tried using a razor knife, tin snips and other ways to trim the plastic but the grinder seems to work the cleanest and the fastest.

 Here you can see we have finished the peak and are now working our way down one side.
 Sliding each piece underneath the one above it 1 rib.
 Use the self tapping hex head screws with the rubber washers on them to make sure the rain stays out.